Blotch3D/Blotch3D/README.md

 Quick start
 -----------

 (This quick start section is for Windows.
-See below for other platforms like Android, etc.)
+See below for other platforms, like Android, etc.)

 1. Get the installer for the latest release of MonoGame from